Sarchbold/air-quality-poc/README.md

 To update the requirements.txt, install pip-tools, edit requirements.in, and run pip compile ./requirements.in

-To build a docker image with the requirements installed run
+To generate a docker image build with the requirements installed run

-    docker build -t <imagename> .
+    ./docker-build.sh